Have you noticed your back slouching and your shoulders slumping?

 A MODEL OF GOOD NORDIC STYLE POLE WALKING TECHNIQUE

 Nina’s story: Nina came to Victoria the winter of 2016 and took a LEARN lesson with me.
 Even though she could not speak English, she was intent on learning how to Nordic pole walk correctly.
 Apparently in Russia, for women over 45 years old, their are no resources, and they just fade away.
 Not Nina.
-Listen to her sweet story in this uncut video taken in February 2018, another visit to Victoria.
+She is teaching her buddies back in Russia to pole walk; they go out pole walking every day.

 RUBBER TIP WEAR